It may sound strange, but “Feed Me!” came to my mind when I saw this bizarre clay pods, with their big openings pointing toward me.

 * I think this was after we visited Dali’s museum and the idea of “bizarre” was still alive in my head 🙂

 Well, obviously we couldn’t just continue our driving and ignore them.
-I absolutely had to take a photo!
+These posts boggled my mind, so, I absolutely had to take a photo!
 A fence was separating this field from the highway.
 I had to climb it to take the shot, and this was helpful, because it gave me a better perspective.
 The clouds certainly added to the atmosphere too.
 I kinda liked this non classic sort of still life photo.

 After posting this article on Facebook, somebody said that Spanish people were using these clay pots for making/storing their wine.
 Yes, they are making a lot of wine in Spain… That made me see them less creepy – ha, ha 🙂